 Eligible students can apply for the Sobti Family Fellowship by emailing the following items to Laura Iwanyk, Assistant Director of CASI Student Programs & Outreach: firstname.lastname@example.org

 (1) Personal statement: students should provide their (1) current research interests and goals, (2) an abstract of their dissertation and summary of previous fieldwork (if applicable), (3) and discuss the Fellowship’s role in advancing their graduate studies.
-Personal statement should be no longer than 500 words.
+Personal statement should not exceed 1,000 words.

 (3) Curriculum Vitae

-(5) Letter of Support 1: from student’s graduate advisor at the University of Pennsylvania
+(5) Letter of Support: From student's graduate advisor or other faculty member at the University of Pennsylvania.

 Please submit all documents in PDF format.
 Please also note that letters of recommendation should come directly from your referee.
 Contact Laura Iwanyk (email@example.com) with any questions or concerns.